Oscar Wilde, meet Aimée Crocker…

 The Heart of Bohemia

-Tavernier and Strong were members of the Bohemian Club, so naturally they invited some fellow members including playwright Clay Greene, painter Theodore Wores and Frankie Unger, who would become a constant companion to Aimée in the next chapter of her life.
-Aimée Crocker, 17 years young and radiant, a little hat perched at a tilt over masses of glorious red hair, was already a guest of distinction.
-She was so richly dressed, and so entwined with ropes of pearls and strings of diamonds that she rustled and rattled with every movement.
+Tavernier and Strong were members of the Bohemian Club, so naturally they invited some fellow members including playwright Clay Greene, painter Theodore Wores and Frankie Unger, who would become a constant companion to Amy in the next chapter of her life.
+Hostess Isobel Strong described guest heiress Amy Crocker as 17 years young and radiant, “a little hat perched at a tilt over masses of glorious red hair.
+She was so richly dressed, and so entwined with ropes of pearls and strings of diamonds that she rustled and rattled with every movement.”
 The artists had welcomed her at the studio originally as an art patron when she came to buy a piece from Jules, and to have Joe paint her portrait.
 They got to know her and like her, “for her generous, good-natured, friendly self.”
 A bevy of young society girls came to meet Mr. Wilde at the studio.
-Hostess Isobel Strong noticed that the girls edged away from Aimée though they eyed her with interest, “for she had already started a hectic career that was to make her the center of whirlwind gossip in many parts of the globe.”
-Wilde, however, was duly impressed by the wit of the bedazzling young Aimée and accepted her invitation to visit the new Crocker Art Gallery in Sacramento the next day.
+Isobel noticed that the girls edged away from Amy though they eyed her with interest, “for she had already started a hectic career that was to make her the center of whirlwind gossip in many parts of the globe.”
+Wilde, however, was duly impressed by the wit of the bedazzling young Amy and accepted her invitation to visit the new Crocker Art Gallery in Sacramento the next day.

 “It was a happy-go-lucky life and they were a happy-go-lucky crowd, who never spoiled the present day’s happiness by thinking of the morrow,” wrote Isobel’s aunt in an article published nearly 40 years later in the Oakland Tribune.
 “When money was flush they spent if freely, sharing with their friends, and when the lean days came they got along the best they could, I fear often to the sorrow of trusting tradesmen.
 Erratic they were in many respects, but each had his touch of genius, and their clever conversation and open-hearted camaraderie made them the most delightful companions in the world.
 They did not pile up gold, but they added much to the joy of living.”